adxam1257-cpu/fashion-product-classification-xai/README.md

 ---

 ## 🚀 How to Run
-1. Open notebook in Google Colab
+1. Open the notebook in Google Colab
-2. Run all cells
+2. Run all cells sequentially
+3. Ensure dataset is loaded correctly
-3. View predictions and Grad-CAM visualization
+4. View predictions and Grad-CAM visualization results

 ## 🔗 GitHub Repository
 https://github.com/adxam1257-cpu/fashion-product-classification-xai